Senary

 A senary (/ˈsiːnəri, ˈsɛnəri/) numeral system (also known as base-6, heximal, or seximal) has six as its base.
 It has been adopted independently by a small number of cultures.
-Like decimal, it is a semiprime, though it is unique as the product of the only two consecutive numbers that are both prime (2 and 3).
-As six is a superior highly composite number, many of the arguments made in favor of the duodecimal system also apply to senary.
+Like the decimal base 10, the base is a semiprime, though it is unique as the product of the only two consecutive numbers that are both prime (2 and 3).
+As six is a superior highly composite number, many of the arguments made in favor of the duodecimal system also apply to the senary system.